openvinotoolkit/openvino/docs/ops/broadcast_rules.md

 ## Description

 Broadcast allows to perform element-wise operation for inputs of arbitrary number of dimensions.
-There are 2 types of broadcasts supported: Numpy and PDPD.
+There are 2 types of broadcasts supported: Numpy and paddle.

 ## Rules